KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 It is very common to use KMeans as a clustering solution after performing t-sne reduction.
 I experimented first computing a variety of kernals and found, based on the silhouette scores, that 3 and 7 kernals did the best.
 Both of those solutions miss clustered some obvious kernals though, splitting them in half.
 Next I tried DBSCAN but that solution had trouble discerning a signal from the noise creating 125 different kernals where the vast majority of observations were assigned to one cluster and only a few words were assigned to the remaining 124 kernals.

 Spectral Clustering, a clear winner!

-Tuning this algorithm for nearest neighbors graph and kmeans labels, a higher granulatrity solution than descrete, did very well!
-Kmeans labeling can be unstable and unreproducible but seemed to do really well for this problem.
 The code below represents how I trained the clustering algorithm using the python package sklearn.

 ```python